dbt-labs/docs.getdbt.com/website/docs/docs/contributing/building-a-new-adapter.md

 ## Pre-Requisite Data Warehouse Features

-THe more you can answer Yes to the below questions, the easier your adapter development (and user-) experience will be.
+The more you can answer Yes to the below questions, the easier your adapter development (and user-) experience will be.
 See the [New Adapter Information Sheet wiki](https://github.com/dbt-labs/dbt-core/wiki/New-Adapter-Information-Sheet) for even more specific questions.

 ### Training
 - the developer (and any product managers) ideally will have substantial experience as an end-user of dbt.
 If not, it is highly advised that you at least take the [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) and [Advanced Materializations](https://courses.getdbt.com/courses/advanced-materializations) course.